 As the days get warmer, they will chew their way through the leaf and out of the nest.
 If you are on the lookout for them, they are active in late Spring to late Summer.

 When female Leafcutter bees build their nest, they leave some pollen in each cell for their larva to munch on.

 Each type of Leafcutter bee (Megachilidae) is a crucial pollinator of many crops including fruits, vegetables, other farm crops and wildflowers.
 In fact, they are so good at what they do that some working farms have “employed” them as pollinators for their blueberry crops.
 Although, it isn’t all varieties of Leafcutter bee that do this.

 For Leafcutter bees (Megachilidae) to feel at home in your garden, you need to ensure you provide a welcoming environment.
-This will include giving them what most bees need: nesting site, building supplies and pollen and nectar sources.
+This will include giving them what most bees need: nesting site, building supplies, pollen, and nectar sources.

 If you know a thing or two about Leafcutter bees (Megachilidae), you will understand that the plants they use for constructing their nests aren’t the same they forage on.
 Ideally, you need to have both kinds of plants in your garden.

-Your new leafcutter friends will love you for planting flowers such as bluebells (Campanula), sunflowers (Helianthus annuus) and mints (Mentha).
+Your new leafcutter friends will love you for planting flowers such as English bluebells (Hyacinthoides non-scripta), sunflowers (Helianthus annuus) and mints (Mentha).
 They also love roses (Rosa) to build their nest cells out of (although many people get stressed that they are damaging these plants, but they aren’t).

 Unfortunately, they require specific nesting habitats that they can struggle to find in a typical garden.
 Of course, there are ways that you can overcome this if you try.